publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch101/schIII/m__us_usc_t7_s7447.md

         (4) __Enforcement__

-            The pendency of proceedings instituted under subsection (a) of this section shall not impede, hinder, or delay the Attorney General or the Secretary from taking any action under [section 7448 of this title][/us/usc/t7/s7448].
+            The pendency of proceedings instituted under subsection (a) shall not impede, hinder, or delay the Attorney General or the Secretary from taking any action under [section 7448 of this title][/us/usc/t7/s7448].

 ([Pub.
 L. 104–127, title V, § 538][/us/pl/104/127/s538], Apr.
 4, 1996, [110 Stat.
 1060][/us/stat/110/1060].)